VMLYR/Drupal-KIT/readme.md

 1. Installation is complete once redirected to the homepage of the site.
 1. To start building your own theme, run `fin kit/init-theme` to generate a new theme + theme source setup based on our example scaffold themes.
-If the _Kastoro_ profile was installed, we suggest scaffolding from _Denim_.
-If you're not using _Kastoro_ and want a simpler starting point for you theme we suggest scaffolding from Skeleto.
+If the _Blackbird_ profile was installed, we suggest scaffolding from the _Blackbird_ theme option of the same name.
+If you're not using _Blackbird_ and want a more simple starting point for you theme we suggest scaffolding from Biplane scaffold theme.

 ## Notes and suggestions
 #### Environment aliases